hjbiao09/DDPM/README.md

 # Notify me

 At last, i wrote the codes roughly, so it could be many bugs.
 Please notify me of bugs at the issues.

+DDIM, GLIDE, classifier free guidance and latent-diffusion will be updated in the future...

+For better understanding of DDPM, may need to review VAE and VQ-VAE(which was used in latent-diffusion).